VonMisesHayek/Submissions/README.md

 # Codeforces
 My solutions to some Codeforces problems.
 My handle is `friedrich_hayek`.

 The language I used to solve the problems is GNUC11.
-Last problem added: Temporarily unavailable.
+Last problem added: Display The Number.

-Note: As of 12-31-2019 there are 373 solutions, I have uploaded all of them.
+Note: As of 04-18-2020 there are 443 solutions, I've uploaded close to 400.